 Other Olympic venues including the archery range, tennis courts, and hockey rink inNorth Olympic Forest Park will reopen to the public at the end of this month.

-Taking a Beijing tour to Water Cube to have funs of water programs in the hot summer would be a wise chioce.
+Taking a Beijing tour to Water Cube to enjoy the water programs in the hot summer would be a wise choice.